TechNative-B-V/magento/README.md

 ## upgrading the kubernetes deployment

+For upgrading the stack on a kubernetes cluster we require a few things:

+* kubectl cli
+* helm cli
+* kubeconfig of the kubernetes cluster

 If you want to apply changes made to the helm templates or change some helm values we can update an existing deployment with the ``` helm upgrade ``` command, more info abou this command can be found [here](https://helm.sh/docs/helm/helm_upgrade/).

 If changes are made in the helm templates make sure you create a new package (.tgz file) for information on how to do this check the **Updating the helm files** section of this file.